 First, you don’t have to shop at “Whole Paycheck” unless you enjoy shopping there.
 There are plenty of options, but you will need to be open to shopping at different stores, and even online.
 I recommend comparing prices at your favorite store/s and some of the ones below to determine where to purchase what items.
 Then make a game plan with what you will purchase, when, and from where.

 The best organic produce will be what you can grow yourself.
-Whether it’s in your backyard or on a window ledge, you can use organic seeds and soil and fertilizers and have more control over what you grow and eat.
+Whether it’s in your backyard or on a window ledge, you can use organic seeds, soil, and compost, and have more control over what you grow and eat.
 This of course is not reasonable for everyone, but it’s certainly the best option.

-The best place to purchase organic product is your local farmer’s market or co-op.
+The best place to purchase organic produce is your local farmer’s market, co-op, or CSA.
 Since being “USDA Certified Organic” is a costly and lengthy process, your local farmers might be using organic methods, but are not legally allowed to classify their produce as organic.
 Ask questions about their methods, soil, and use of pesticides.

 A recent find of mine was Amazon Fresh.
 I would say 75%-80% of the organic produce is actually on par with the prices of regular supermarket produce.
 But do your research before you purchase and compare prices.
 They deliver to your doorstep at whatever time you choose, and they pick up the bags from the previous week.
 When you spend $40, you get free shipping, and I have managed to order mostly the same thing every week and hit right at that $40 mark.
 I’m definitely hooked.